-The hot weather is here…(in Florida it’s been hot since February) and that means tons of outdoor promos and events.
+The summer and warm weather is finally here (well in Florida it’s been hot since February)!
+This means the start of of fun and exciting outdoor promos and events across the country.
 Follow these tips to keep your energy up and a smile on your face as you work as a brand ambassador at outdoor events this summer!

 Take it easy the night before a summer outdoor promotion.
-It’s not the time to stay out late and have one too many the night before your event.
+It’s not the time to stay out late and have one too many.
 Hangovers and direct sunlight do not mix!
 Get a good night’s sleep so you can wake up early and refreshed to get to your event on time and ready to promote.

 Tip #2: Stay Hydrated

 Bring a refillable water bottle and take small drinks often throughout the day.
-Of course ask your team lead if you can refill the water if it’s not provided for you.
+Ask your team lead if you can refill the water if it’s not provided for you.
 Except in an emergency, please do not just leave the event footprint without checking in with management.
 Avoid caffeine, and of course absolutely NO alcohol while working.
-You know you can’t drink when working an event – right?!).
+You know you can’t drink when working an event right?
+(Please say yes!).

 Tip #3: Eat Light Meals

-For all promoters working at festivals- avoid the deep fried Oreos!
+For all promoters working at festivals, one piece of advice: avoid the deep fried Oreos!
 Yes they are delicious but it will only weigh you down.
 Heavy, fried foods and too much sugar do not go well when working in the sun or in high temperatures.
-Eat a light, healthy breakfast and bring high energy snacks with you for your breaks such as fresh fruit or a granola bar.
-For lunch, try your best to find something light and eat smaller portions.
-And in case you were wondering, philly cheesteak and chili fries are not light and healthy!
+Eat a light, healthy breakfast, and bring high energy snacks with you for your breaks like fresh fruit or protein bars.
+For lunch, try your best to find something light, and eat smaller portions.
+And in case you were wondering, a philly cheesesteak with chili fries is NOT considered light and healthy!

 Tip #4: Wear Cotton and Hats, Sunglasses (if allowed)

 Follow uniform guidelines but have summer weight fabric options.
-Wear cotton and other breathable fabrics instead of synthetics.
-It will make a huge difference.
-If the client allows you to wear shorts- don’t take advantage.
-Ladies: NO short shorts- wear knee length shorts only.
-Remember you are working and will be moving around a lot, so it’s definitely not time for short shorts!
+Wearing cotton and other breathable fabrics instead of synthetics will make a huge difference.
+If the client allows you to wear shorts, then please wear knee-length bermuda-style shorts.
+Remember, you are working and will be moving around a lot, so it’s definitely not time for short shorts!
 Follow uniform guidelines, but please ask if it’s not clearly stated if hats and/or sunglasses are allowed.
 Make sure any cap/hat you have is non branded – think plain black baseball cap – not a huge sun visor or beach hat.
 A non branded cap is more likely to be allowed if it’s not provided for you.

 Tip #5: Always Wear Sunscreen and Reapply